glynnforrest/salt-mode/README.md

 Use `salt-mode-forward-state-function` and `salt-mode-backward-state-function`, bound by default to <kbd>C-M-b</kbd> and <kbd>C-M-f</kbd>, to navigate by salt function.

+### Font locking

+Different font lock keywords are used depending on the value of `salt-mode--file-type`, a variable which represents the 'type' of the SLS file.
+This either be `'top` for top files or `'salt` for everything else.

+The value of `salt-mode--file-type` is detected automatically when a file is opened.
+You can override this by calling the function `salt-mode-set-file-type`.

+Future types are planned for other keywords, e.g. orchestrate and reactor files.

 ## Support

 Feel free to ask questions or make suggestions in the [issue tracker][] on [github][].